Nurses Share the Pros & Cons of an RN to BSN Online Program

 Remember your reasons

 As you dig in and research your options for an RN to BSN online program, it’s important to consider why you’re returning to school in the first place.
-Whether it’s broadening your career horizons, providing more for your family or even just personal fulfilment, knowing your “Why?” goes a long way toward keeping you motivated and on track as you make your way toward earning a BSN.
+Whether it’s broadening your career horizons, providing more for your family or even simply your own personal fulfilment, knowing your “Why?” goes a long way in keeping you motivated and on track as you make your way toward earning a BSN.

-*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed May 2018].
+*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [information accessed November 27, 2018] www.bls.gov/oes/.